News from the Hughes Laboratory

 January 2024

-A fun four days attending the
+A fun four days attending the Keystone Symposium

-"Mammalian Somatosensation:
+on "Mammalian Somatosensation: Mechanisms of

-and Interoception in Health and
+Itch, Touch, Pain and Interoception in Health and

 Disease" in Santa Fe, New Mexico.